bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-We\'re going to start by going back and adding just a little bit more HTML.
-We need a div with a class of **card** and an image with the signpost, and then in there we\'re going to have the **card** body with an **h3** and **h4** and a **paragraph** in button.
+We&apos;re going to start by going back and adding just a little bit more HTML.
+We need a div with a class of **card** and an image with the signpost, and then in there we&apos;re going to have the **card** body with an **h3** and **h4** and a **paragraph** in button.
 We do have another button here.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->